eecs280staff/tutorials/docs/setup_caen.md

 <img src="images/caen010.png" width="480px" />

 ## Install VPN
-To access CAEN Linux from off campus, you'll first need to be connect to the UM VPN Service.
+To access CAEN Linux from off campus, you'll first need to connect to the UM VPN Service.
 Follow the ITS [instructions](https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started).

 ## Test log in
 Everyone who registers for an EECS class (like EECS 280) should receive a CAEN account automatically by the first day class.
 If you register after the first day of class, you should get your account within 24 hours of registration.